-A lot of our work comes from high-end developers and luxury house builders who have built private houses or flats and have had requests for outdoor kitchens from their clients.
-A recent example is the stainless steel rooftop bars we installed for penthouses on an award-winning development on a bend in the river in Hammersmith, London.
+A lot of our work comes from developers and luxury house builders who have built private houses or flats and have had requests for outdoor kitchens from their clients.
+A recent example is the stainless steel rooftop bars we installed for penthouses on an award-winning development on a bend in the river in Hammersmith, London for Mount Anvil.
 A significant number are for private customers contacting us directly who have more limited budgets but who appreciate the quality and breadth of our projects.

 With origins in sunny California in the US , you would think that we were kidding ourselves about our climate to even contemplate spending large amounts of money on trying to cook outside.
 Some of our clients do want some sort of roof covering but most want quite elaborate schemes plein air, not worrying about a spot of rain occasionally!